 Metagenomics analysis at aquatic sites also occurs annually and approximately during the period of peak productivity.
-For surface water samples, at wadeable streams one of the monthly water chemistry/microbes sampling events is used for metagenomics, while at lakes and non-wadeable streams (rivers) one of the bimonthly sampling collections is analyzed.
 Benthic microbial sampling occurs only in wadeable streams, and is on a similar schedule to periphyton sampling, which occurs 3 times per year (roughly equating to Spring, Summer, and Autumn).
 The Summer sampling event ("Bout 2") is analyzed for metagenomics.